luri/example-apps/README.md

 ### Yet another SPA framework

-I've spent a week's worth of after work hours to prepare a small, showcase app where you can learn more about the concept.
+I've spent a week's worth of after work hours to prepare a small showcase app where you can learn more about the concept.

 As stated there, depending on how bad it gets trashed, I might document it and begin support.